This tuna stuffed avocado recipe makes for an excellent lunch!

 Instructions

-- In a small mixing bowl, stir together the tuna, mayo or greek yogurt and dill.
+- In a small mixing bowl, stir together the tuna, mayo, and dill.
+Season with salt and pepper to taste.

 Hi Tiffany.
 You’ve given me an idea for a small bridal shower/brunch I’m helping to prepare food for.
 But do you have any tips for keeping the avocado from browning if you prepared these a few hours in advance?